paulojunqueira/Neural-Network-Studies/README.md

 A Repository for Neural Network Projects

 ## Perceptron
-It was implemented a basic perceptron code.
+It was implemented a perceptron code.
 It is available a simple experiment in R and a python version.

 Future updates...
 ## Adaline